 Live by yourself or with roommates

 If you’ve been dating your S.O. since college, it might make sense to just move on in together post-graduation, but this may likely be your only chance to ever have lived separately as adults.
 “Living alone teaches you so many things,” explains Stewart.
-“You learn how to be financially and emotionally independent—paying all of your bills gives you the sense of accomplishment and spending a few weekend and weekday nights alone gives you strength.”
+“You learn how to be financially and emotionally independent—paying all of your bills gives you a sense of accomplishment and spending a few weekends and weekday nights alone gives you strength.”

 Be financially independent

 Along the same lines of being able to live on your own, having a solid grasp on our own finances will go a long way in making you feel ready to get hitched.
 “Whether you have a career or a good paying job, being financially independent means you are not going to get married because you need to,” says Stewart.
 “You have worth.”
-This also means that, should you for any reason split up or divorce, you’ll be able to stand on your own two feet.
+This also means that should you for any reason split up or divorce, you’ll be able to stand on your own two feet.

 Get in one good fight with your fiancé

 Experts agree that entering into a marriage with full knowledge of how your partner handles conflict is key to a successful marriage.
-“Every couple—even the happiest, most compatible couples—have occasional disagreements, misunderstandings and differences of opinion,” says Dr. Walfish.
+“Every couple—even the happiest, most compatible couples—have occasional disagreements, misunderstandings, and differences of opinion,” says Dr. Walfish.
 “You need to know that you have a willing participant in open communication without defensive postures and that your partner has self-examination skills and a capacity for accountability.”
 In other words, you don’t want to marry someone who will always blame you for problems that arise.

 Travel the world

 If you haven’t yet had (or taken) the opportunity to see and experience the beautiful world around you, before you are wed is the time to do so.
 Of course, you can, and likely will, travel with your future spouse, but having the experience of traveling solo or with friends on your own accord—experiences that you can carve out for yourself and decide what they mean to you as an individual—can help solidify who you are as a person.
-Dr. Michael explains that, once you get married, the traveling with a partner will be different and the places that you go you will be decide together.
+Dr. Michael explains that, once you get married, traveling with a partner will be different and the places that you go you will be decide together.
 Take advantage of your freedom to be totally selfish in your traveling endeavors now.

 Develop a hobby or two